paulfries/101Edu_ContentDB-UI/README.md

 This is the ReactJS UI for the Chem101 content database.
 It is a work in progress.

-Any commits to the master branch will deploy the code to AWS automatically.
+Any commits to the master branch will deploy the code to AWS automatically thanks to CodePipeline.